shahmari/Quera-solving/README.md

 # quera-solving
-All of my trying's to solve quera's questions
+## All of my trying's to solve quera's questions
+Questions wiil come in diffrent files